Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Introduction

-A promising approach to their detection is the investigation of the asymptotic dynamics of \textit{probe} photons after passing a strong field region in the form of a high-intensity laser pulse.
-Probe photons traversing a strong field region can indirectly sense the applied \textit{pump} field via the quantum fluctuations which couple to both probe and pump fields \cite{KarbsteinSundquist2016}.
-Due to this nonlinear interaction with the power pulses, probe photons scatter in such a way that their dynamics or polarization distinguishes them from the latter.
-The properties and dynamics of the quantum vacuum, in turn, are hereby encoded into the probe photons.
+A promising approach to their detection is the investigation of the asymptotic dynamics of \textit{probe} photons after passing through a strong-field region in the form of a high-intensity laser \textit{pump} pulse.
+Probe photons can in this way indirectly sense the applied pump field via the quantum fluctuations which couple to both probe and pump fields \cite{KarbsteinSundquist2016}.
+As a result of the nonlinear interaction with the power pulses, signal photons of the probe field scatter in such a way that their dynamics or polarization distinguishes them from the main pulses.
+The properties and dynamics of the quantum vacuum, in turn, are hereby encoded into the signal photons.
 This class of quantum vacuum experiment, where one electromagnetic field drives the nonlinear effect while the other carries its signature, is called \textit{all-optical}.
-These experiments at the high-intensity frontier promise unprecedented detail in the study of the quantum vacuum in the near future \cite{MarklundLundin2009}.

-Nowadays, the measurement of nonlinear vacuum effects is either possible or within reach thanks to the tremendous progress in high-intensity laser technology in recent years \cite{Dansonetal2019,Scholz2018}.
+Experiments at the high-intensity frontier promise unprecedented detail in the study of the quantum vacuum in the near future.
+The hope is that the rapid and steady advancements in ultra-intense laser physics \cite{Dansonetal2019,Scholz2018} combined with theoretically optimized specifications will soon facilitate the experimental discovery \cite{MarklundLundin2009,DiPiazzaetal2012,KingHeinzl2016}.

-Almost all analytical approaches to compute nonlinear vacuum effects, as found in the literature above, have shortcomings.
-As a consequence, these attempts are still limited to simple scenarios which most of the time are inappropriate for experimental verification.
+Almost all analytical approaches to compute nonlinear vacuum effects, as found in the literature cited above, have shortcomings.
+As a consequence, these attempts are still limited to simple scenarios, which impedes experimental verification.
 Approximations limit the accuracy of predictions and the precision the theory can be tested with.
-Precision tests require accurate theoretical predictions for generic laser field configurations \cite{Blinneetal2019a}.
+Precision tests require accurate theoretical predictions for arbitrary laser field configurations \cite{Blinneetal2019a}.